Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Leaks

 One of the most common ways to detect a coolant smell in your vehicle is through leaks.
 Coolant leaks can occur for a variety of reasons, such as a loose hose clamp, a cracked radiator, or a faulty gasket.
-If you notice a sweet or chemical smell coming from your car, it’s important to check for any visible leaks underneath the vehicle.
+If you notice a sweet or chemical smell coming from your car, it’s important to check for any visible underneath the vehicle.
 Coolant leaks can sometimes be identified by a puddle of fluid forming under the car, or you may even see steam coming from the engine compartment.

 • Check underneath your car for any signs of fluid leaks